PhilipFlyvholm/jhtml/README.md

 - Reactive components/pages
 - For loops
 - Watch function should work for directory instead of the main file
-- Output should be in a build folder by default
 - Dev web server with auto reload
 - Maybe change components to be webcomponents